At a Glance

 Notes About Service Lines

-- Procedures from your practice’s self-pay fee schedule will appear here only if the patient is self-pay
+- Procedures from your practice’s self-pay fee schedule will appear here only if the visit/DoS was self-pay

 - Charges for CPT codes that auto-populate are based on insurance information and your practice’s fee schedule, but you can overwrite them if necessary.